-Thanks to many years of outreach to Maine schools by tribal leaders, Maine’s LAST Indian-themed mascot was finally retired in March 2019.
+Thanks to years of outreach to Maine schools by tribal leaders, Maine’s LAST Indian-themed mascot was finally retired in March 2019.
 And, in May of the same year, Maine became the first state to pass a law banning Native American mascots at all public schools.
 However, schools across the country continue to use these mascots.
 And although a number of professional sports teams, including in Cleveland and Washington, have retired their Indian-themed mascots, many remain.
 Want to help retire them all?
 Navigating discussions about Indian-themed mascots is notoriously difficult and time consuming, but communities that invest the time to listen and learn from Indigenous peoples invariably find their communities strengthened as a result.
 Most who have been a part of these discussions find the same issues and arguments raised, regardless of the community.
 In collaboration with representatives from the Penobscot Nation, we’ve compiled the most common arguments below, with suggestions for ways to respond.

 1. “The mascot honors our state’s tribes.”

 While many assume that using Native American imagery to illustrate fighting strength honors Native people, the only way to know for sure is to ask Native people themselves.
 On this, tribal leaders in Maine and around the country have been very clear: Indian-themed mascots do not honor them.
 In fact, they do the opposite.
 As the National Congress of American Indians states, “rather than honoring Native peoples, these caricatures and stereotypes are harmful, perpetuate negative stereotypes of America’s first peoples, and contribute to a disregard for the personhood of Native peoples.”